 There’s always more information on the web.
 The following links may be of use to you, too:

-All graduate and returning undergraduate students should contact their department to determine whether any applications or deadlines exist for obtaining institutional scholarship aid.
+All returning undergraduate and graduate students should contact their department to determine whether any applications or deadlines exist for obtaining institutional scholarship aid.

-In order to be considered for merit scholarships, an application for admission must be completed by December 15 preceding the first fall semester of enrollment.
+In order to be considered for merit scholarships, an application for admission must be completed by the first scholarhip deadline of December 1 or the second scholarship deadline of February 15 preceding the first fall semester of enrollment.

 Some federal student aid funds are limited, and therefore are offered on a first-come, first-served basis to qualifying students.
-A Free Application for Federal Student Aid (FAFSA) must be submitted by March 1 preceding the fall semester for which you are applying in order to be considered for Federal Work Study, the Federal Perkins Loan and/or the Supplemental Education Opportunity Grant.
+A Free Application for Federal Student Aid (FAFSA) must be submitted by February 15 preceding the fall semester for which you are applying in order to be considered for all Federal need based programs.

 In order to receive federal loans and some other types of student aid, a student must file the FAFSA and other necessary documentation before the end of the term for which they are requesting the aid.
 It is recommended that a FAFSA be completed at least one month before the end of the term for which the aid is desired in order to provide adequate time for processing.
 If a student waits too long to file a FAFSA, he or she may become ineligible for certain types of aid for that term.
 It is certainly better to be early than late when it comes to filing the FAFSA.